opeltre/topos/README.md

                 [0, 3] :        6
 ```
 A general n-graph `G` defines n+1 sparse adjacency tensors `G.adj[k]` of
 dimension `k + 1` for k = 0, ..., n.
-Sparse tensors `G.idx[k]` of identical shapes allow for fast index access (sometimes by custom routines defined in [core/sparse.py](topos/core/sparse.py)).
+Sparse tensors `G.idx[k]` of identical shapes allow for fast index access (sometimes by custom routines defined in [core/sparse.py](topos/core/sparse.py), thanks to Astrid Klipfel).
 This is particularly useful during the computation of topological
 operators when `G` is equipped with additional structure.

 A functor-valued graph `GF = Graph(G, F)`